FediHotel/Ubuntu-Tutorial/VPS_setup.md

 * SSH client, for this I do recommend MobaXterm https://mobaxterm.mobatek.net/download.html this is a free version
 * MySQL Workbench, for this I recommend using Heidi (make it yourself easy don't use a pirated copy of Navicat, this is just bad software and a lot of cracked versions come with spyware) https://www.heidisql.com/
-:godmode: WinSCP, a free tool to quickly transfer files from your machine to the server https://winscp.net/eng/download.php
+ :star: WinSCP, a free tool to quickly transfer files from your machine to the server https://winscp.net/eng/download.php

 NGINX
 ```